sls1005/stdarg/README.md

 echo sum(1, 2, 3, 0)
 ```

 To make a procedure that takes variable number of parameters, mark it as `{.varargs.}` and declare a variable of type `VAList`.
 After that, call `init` with the last parameter name to initialize it.
-Call `next` to store the next argument into a variable.
+Use `next` to store the next argument into a variable.

 Note that `{.varargs.}` is a built-in pragma.
 It tells the compiler that the procedure can take more parameters.